jordanf2001/altered-states-dfc/README.md

 **Figure:** Static FC matrix from the pilot run.
 Each cell represents the Pearson correlation between two ROI time series.
 The diagonal is masked for visualization.
 This output serves as a static reference before dynamic FC estimation.
+Fisher z-transformed FC matrices are also generated for downstream statistical analysis.

 ### Static FC Descriptive Checks